 The pros of using a hard drive include having a physical backup that you can store in a safe place.
 This avoids hackers from being able to access your photos and helps avoid the chance of losing any photos digitally.

-Most importantly, your photos remain in your possession and not subject to harvesting your personal data and private details like storing photos on Google.
+Most importantly, your photos remain in your possession and are not subject to harvesting your personal data and private details like storing photos on Google.

 The cons of an external hard drive backup include having to manually plug in and back up your photos, and you likely won’t have as many backups.